counselconfig/cmdbaudit/README.md

-# Configuration Management Database (CMDb) Audit Application - Django
+# Configuration Management Database (CMDb) Asset Audit Application - Django

-Commissioned to build a CMDb audit application for IT Operations at The National Archives.
+Commissioned to build a CMDb asset audit application for IT Operations at The National Archives.

 * CRUD app - query staff users, return and edit their held assets.<br />
 * Developed in Python 3.7.9 running on Django 4.1.7 framework.<br />